OnroerendErfgoed/pyramid_skosprovider/docs/services.rst

     :statuscode 404: The conceptscheme was not found.

 .. http:get:: /conceptschemes/{scheme_id}/displaytop
+    :synopsis: Get the top of a display hierarchy.

     Get the top of a display hierarchy.
 Depending on the underlying provider this will be a list of Concepts and Collections.